Ladislas Starevich: Early career

 Władysław Starewicz was born in Moscow to ethnic Polish parents from present-day Lithuania.
 His father, Aleksander Starewicz, was from Surviliškis near Kėdainiai and his mother, Antonina Legęcka, from Kaunas.
 Both belonged to lesser nobility and were in hiding after the failed January Uprising against the Tsarist Russian domination.
 Due to his mother's death, he was raised by his grandmother in Kaunas, then the capital of Kaunas Governorate within the Russian Empire.
 He attended Gymnasium in Dorpat (today Tartu, Estonia), where he worked painting postcards and illustrations for local magazines.
 Starewicz pursued an artistic career despite the protest of his family, and enrolled in a painting school.

-Starewicz had interests in a number of different areas; by 1910 he was named Director of the Museum of Natural History in Kaunas, Lithuania.
+Starewicz had interests in a number of different areas; by 1910 he had been named Director of the Museum of Natural History in Kaunas, Kovno Governorate (now Lithuania).
 There he made four short live-action documentaries for the museum.
 For the fifth film, Starewicz wished to record the battle of two stag beetles, but was stymied by the fact that the nocturnal creatures stopped moving or died due to the heat whenever the stage lighting was turned on.
 Inspired by a viewing of Les allumettes animées [Animated Matches] (1908) by Arthur Melbourne Cooper, Starewicz decided to re-create the fight through stop-motion animation: by replacing the beetles' legs with wire, attached with sealing wax to their thorax, he is able to create articulated insect puppets.
 The result was the short film Lucanus Cervus (1910), apparently the first animated puppet film and the natal hour of Russian animation.